Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Kolan River, this reservoir plays a critical role in the North East Coast drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-The North East Coast region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the North East Coast are deeply influenced by the retention capacity of Fred Haigh.

 Agricultural & Economic Significance